-Our valuation and qualifying accounts as of March 31, 2021 were as follows:
+Our valuation and qualifying accounts as of March 31, 2022 were as follows:

+Current

+Period M /rite-offs

+Ba lance at Pro vision for (Charged В Balance at

+Beg ginning of E xpected Against End of

-Allowance for credit losses Beg llance at Jinning of Period Prov Ex urrent Period vision for xpected lit Losses (/rite-offs Charged Against Ilowance - E Balance at End of Period (In tho usand ls) For the three months ended March 31, 2021 \$ 43,233 \$ 8,682 \$ (17,622) \$ 34,293
+Allowance for credit losses J Period Cre dit Losses Α llowance Period

+(In tho usano ls)

+For the three months ended March 31, 2022 \$ 32,861 \$ 11,797 \$ (15,740) \$ 28,918

-Deferred revenue related to contracts with our customers is recorded in "Deferred revenue and other" and "Long-term deferred revenue and other long-term liabilities" on our Condensed Consolidated Balance Sheets.
-Changes in deferred revenue related to contracts with our customers were as follows:
+Contract liabilities arise when we bill our customers and receive consideration in advance of providing the service.
+Contract liabilities are recognized as revenue when the service has been provided to the customer.
+Contract liabilities are recorded in "Deferred revenue and other" and "Long-term deferred revenue and other long-term liabilities" on our Condensed Consolidated Balance Sheets.